charliecalvert/CloudNotes/Assignments/MongooseSignInComment.md

 });
 ```

-The point is that passport will authenticate our user for us, and then it will put the user's information (username, email, etc) in **request.user**.
-At that point we simply send the information back to the front end with **response.send(request.user)**.
+Now passport will authenticate our user for us, and then put the user's information (username, email, etc) in **request.user**.
+It then relays the information back to the front end with **response.send(request.user)**.
 If the user can't log in, an error is sent back, per these lines from **passport/login**:

 ```
 if (!user){
     console.log('User Not Found with username '+username);
     return done(null, false);
 }

 if (!isValidPassword(user, password)){
     console.log('Invalid Password');
     return done(null, false); // redirect back to login page